Emma Jones writes essays, criticism and experimental non-fiction.

 "By chance, I started with Hulda.
 The chameleon.
 A predator."

-Emma has been writer in residence at the Jan Machoski Foundation, the Hugo Burge Foundation and with the New Forest National Park Authority.
+Emma has been writer in residence at the Jan Michalski Foundation, the Hugo Burge Foundation and with the New Forest National Park Authority.
 She was formerly Assistant Curator of Photography at Tate Modern and has been long-listed for The Observer Anthony Burgess Prize in Arts Journalism.
 In 2025 Emma won DYCP funding from Arts Council England.

 Essays